nasa/ExoMiner/README.md

 All data used in this project are publicly available.
 Generally, the data used consist of:

-- Threshold Crossing Event (TCE) and Objects of Interest (e.g. KOI and TOI catalogs) tables available at places such as [NExSci](https://exoplanetarchive.ipac.caltech.edu/), [ExoFOP](https://exofop.ipac.caltech.edu/), [TEV](https://tev.mit.edu/data/) and [MAST](https://archive.stsci.edu/);
+- TCE and Objects of Interest (e.g. KOI and TOI catalogs) tables available at places such as [NExSci](https://exoplanetarchive.ipac.caltech.edu/), [ExoFOP](https://exofop.ipac.caltech.edu/), [TEV](https://tev.mit.edu/data/) and [MAST](https://archive.stsci.edu/);